 Biometric Payments: What Are They?
 How Secure is the Technology?

-Biometric payment systems were not widely popular in The West until very recently.
+Biometric payment systems were not widely popular in the West until very recently.
 However, contactless payment technology has taken off in the US in the wake of the Covid-19 pandemic, and adoption doesn't appear to be slowing in the least.
 With new shopping channels and payment preferences comes the need for new verification methods.

 The technology boasts some of the most advanced security features on the market today.
 It’s all but guaranteed to pull the rug from under traditional payment methods…at least once adoption reaches a critical mass, that is.